bobby-didcoding/django_course/steps/module_9.md

 You should now be able to update your avatar with the default 'Choose file' button.
 Let's make it look pretty with the help of a Javascript package.

-5) 3rd party libraries - Django has got a lot of tricks up it's sleeve but there are areas that can be approved with your own bespoke code or the use of a 3rd part library.
+5) 3rd party libraries - Django has a lot of tricks up it's sleeve but there are areas that can be imporved with your own bespoke code or the use of a 3rd party library.
 We have already installed python/django packages such as Pillow and Django Extensions.
 However, with some small adjustments, we can also use frontend JavaScript libraries to rub some funk on our project.
 We will be we using a library created by [Krajee](https://plugins.krajee.com/file-input) to improve the look and feel of our avatar field.
-For it to work correctly, we need to install a JavaScript library called Jquery.
+For it to work correctly, we need to install a JavaScript library called [Jquery](https://jquery.com/).
 Open /base/base.html and replace the code with the following.

 ```